 - a.
 Use of Automobiles.
 Liabilities that relate to the operation of an owned vehicle (i.e. division or club van) are excluded.
 It is important for individuals who use their vehicles for division or club activities and particularly for carrying passengers to have adequate Third Party Automobile Liability Insurance.
 A minimum Third Party Automobile Liability of not less than \$1 million is recommended.
 The member's auto insurance will defend the member, and may also include the defence of the club, CCBC and CCC against a claim arising out of the operation of an automobile while acting within the scope of duties, provided that the member's automobile insurer has been notified of and accepted the club, CCBC and CCC as additional named insureds.
 The non-owned automobile extension on the CCC Policy does not apply to member's automobiles (as a member is a named insured (2.1.3.a.2)).
-The non-owned automobile extension will defend the club, CCBC and CCC. - b.
+The non-owned automobile extension for leased/rental vehicles is limited to 60 days duration at one time. - b.
 Snowmobiles and Trail-Grooming Equipment.
 The operation of all grooming equipment (i.e. motorized snow vehicles including quad runners and their trailers) is included in the Policy providing this equipment is used by individuals experienced in their use and for a purpose directly related to essential club operations such as trail maintenance, safety or event management.
 Such activities as trail-grooming, casualty evacuation, race course inspection and deployment of race controllers or safety patrollers are recognized as legitimate uses of motorized snow vehicles and their trailers for the purposes of the Policy.
 All grooming equipment is included in the Policy with the exception of licensed or licensable motorised equipment which must be insured on an automotive policy.
 In this case any liability beyond the automotive coverage will be covered by the Policy.
-The insurance provided by the Policy shall not apply to any motorized snow vehicle except when used as described above. - c.
-Non-Skiing Activities.
-Club meetings, club socials, fundraising and public relations activities are covered by the Policy.
-Availability of alcohol at these functions is permitted but good judgement should be used in the interests of safety and club reputation and local regulations and by-laws must be observed.
-Fundraisers should be of a type that is in line with the nature of crosscountry skiing, and should not include activities such as car rallies that entail higher risk.
-Activities such as auctions, raffles, bingos, etc. are considered to be appropriate.
+The insurance provided by the Policy shall not apply to any motorized snow vehicle except when used as described above.